There are two types of whale; baleen and toothed. The key difference between them is the way they feed and what they have inside their mouth.

 Baleen whale group sizes are generally small; they often appear to be alone but are found to be in acoustic contact with others.
 Large groups of baleen whales are generally uncommon.

-Baleen whales are grouped into four families: rorqual; right; grey; and pygmy right whale.
+Baleen whales are grouped into four families: rorqual; right; gray; and pygmy right whale.
 However, the exact number of species (currently 14) and their relationships to one another are still matters of hot debate as scientists are finding what they believe to be new species within species.

 Baleen whales - quick facts